eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

 }
 ```

+If you want to issue a different attestation/credential using this example as a template, please choose a different namespace, doctype, and scope, and modify the claims to include the required attributes.

+For more information on the metadata parameters, please refer to https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#name-metadata.

 ## 2. Service Configuration

-Located in ```/app/app_config/config_service.py```
+In the service configuration file (```app/app_config/config_service.py```), you need to configure the issuing authority, organization and validity of the credential.

-- Add a new entry to config_doctype (Using the doctype of the credential as key)
+- Add a new entry to config_doctype (using the doctype of the credential as key)

-This configures the issuing authority, organization and validity used for the credential.
 ```python
 "eu.europa.ec.eudi.loyalty.1": {
     "issuing_authority": "Test QEAA issuer",